zorael/kameloso/README.md

 Current limitations:

-* web title lookup does not work on domain names with international (non-English) characters until `dlang-requests` gets updated
+* until `dlang-requests` gets updated, web title lookup will not work on domain names with international (non-English) characters, e.g. such containing *åäö*, or even **高所恐怖症.com**
-* many plugins don't differentiate between different *home* channels
+* many plugins don't differentiate between different home channels if there are more than one
 * quirky IRC server daemons that haven't been tested against can exhibit weird behaviour when parsing goes awry (need examples to fix)

 Use on networks without [*services*](https://en.wikipedia.org/wiki/IRC_services) may be difficult, since the bot identifies people by their services (`NickServ`/`Q`/`AuthServ`/...) account names.
 As such you will probably want to register yourself and the bot, where available.